segmentio/segment-docs/src/reverse-etl/index.md

 ---

 > info ""
 > Reverse ETL is in beta and Segment is actively working on this feature.
 Segment's [First-Access and Beta terms](https://segment.com/legal/first-access-beta-preview/) govern this feature.
-If you’d like to learn more reach out to your CSM, AE, or SE.
+If you’d like to learn more, reach out to your CSM, AE, or SE.

 Reverse ETL (Extract, Transform, Load) extracts data from a data warehouse and loads it into a 3rd party destination.
 Reverse ETL allows you to connect your data warehouse to the tools that Marketing, Sales, Support, Product, Analytics, and other business teams use.
 For example, with Reverse ETL, you can sync rows from Snowflake to Salesforce.
-This enables your warehouse to remain the single source of truth in which all data is collected, operated on, and enriched.
+Reverse ETL supports event and object data.
+This includes customer profile data, subscriptions, product tables, shopping cart tables, and more.

 As Segment is actively developing this feature, Segment welcomes your feedback on your experience with Reverse ETL.
 Click the button below to submit your feedback.